-Our new hospice will open this Spring and we are now furnishing our new state-of-the-art bedrooms to make them the very best they can possibly be for our patients and their families.
+Our new hospice will open soon and we are now adding the final touches to our new state-of-the-art bedrooms to make them the very best they can possibly be for our patients and their families.

 Could you help us buy something from our nurses wish list?
 Find out how here.